Meyer Intelligence Request briefing

 Weekly or monthly briefings that keep leaders aligned on external movement, confidence levels, and decision timing.

-The same method changes by market, risk, and decision.
-These are examples of the questions we turn into watch requirements and briefing outputs.
+The question changes by market, risk, and decision owner.
+These examples show the kinds of prompts we turn into evidence plans and briefing outputs.

 Technology and software